Electrical Systems

 flat discharge curve

-A graph of a battery's voltage levels that indicates that voltage remains relatively steady until the battery is nearly discharged.
-Flat discharge curves reflect favorable battery conditions.
+A graphical representation of a battery's voltage levels that indicates voltage remains relatively consistent until the battery is almost discharged.
+Flat discharge curves are desirable because they reflect how the battery's power output remains constant while discharging.

-Naturally occurring organic fuel formed in the Earth's crust that can be burned to release stored energy.
+Naturally occurring organic material formed in the Earth's crust that can be burned to release stored energy.
 Fossil fuels include petroleum, coal, and natural gas.

 gassing

-A buildup of flammable hydrogen within a battery, usually due to overcharging.
-Gassing can be prevented with pressure release valves.
+A buildup of flammable hydrogen gas within a battery, usually due to overcharging.
+Gassing causes excess heat inside a battery cell that can damage the cell.

 gel cells

-A type of lead-acid battery that uses a semisolid electrolyte to eliminate some of the drawbacks of regular lead-acid batteries.
-Gel cells are also called sealed lead-acid batteries.
+A type of sealed lead-acid battery that uses a semi-solid electrolyte to eliminate some of the drawbacks of regular lead-acid batteries.
+Gel cells prevent leakage of the battery's sulfuric acid electrolyte.

 graphene

-A crystalline carbon material that consists of a single layer of graphite atoms.
-Graphene is lightweight and energy-dense.
+A carbon material formed from a single atomic layer of graphite, a crystalline form of carbon.
+Graphene is lightweight and energy dense.

 graphite